 » Here are some resources to help you learn your status: Alaska EED Highly Qualified Information

-You must either arrive with a current, valid certificate from another state, or enroll in an approved teacher preparation program.
+You must either arrive with a current, valid certificate from another state, or enroll in an Alaskan approved teacher preparation program in order to be certified.

 All secondary level teacher preparation programs listed for Alaksa are “post-baccalaureate”, meaning that you need to have a Bachelor's degree in a subject area first.
 However, as long as you complete an accredited pre-service teacher preparation program, or have a valid certificate from another state, you should be in pretty good shape.